Yrahcaz7/Dungeon-of-Souls/README.md

 Inspired by *Slay the Spire* and *Die in the Dungeon*.

-Most player sprites are taken from or based off of the ones found [**here**](https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character) (made by Nauris Amatnieks).
+Most player sprites are taken from or based off of the sprites in [**this asset pack made by Nauris Amatnieks**](https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character).

 The Act 2 background music, *Future Dungeon*, was made in collaboration with Brian Fitzhenry, Jr.

-All other art and music is entirely my original work.
+All other art and music is my original work.